themost-framework/jspa/README.md

     }
 e.g. Every `Group` has a collection of `members` of type `Account`

-`@OneToMany` annotation has the following properties
+`@ManyToOne` annotation has the following properties

 - `@ManyToOne.fetchType` Defines that data can be lazily or eagerly fetched
 - `@ManyToOne.cascadeType` Defines the cascade operation that will be used while removing an object.